 The Contractor Transaction Recovery Fund is not funded by any tax revenues.
 All administrative costs and claims are funded with assessments paid by contractors.

 This decision is entirely up to the claimant.
 While some claimants choose to be represented by an attorney in their claim, it is not necessary in order to file a claim.
+There are multiple documents that will need to be submitted.
+Some find an attorney helps navigate that process and paperwork but again seeking legal assistance is entirely up to the claimant.
 If the claimant is represented by an attorney, DPOR staff will contact that attorney directly with regard to the claim.
-Attorney fees may be recoverable from the Fund.
+Attorney fees awarded by the court may be recoverable from the Fund.

 If questions concerning actual monetary loss or eligibility exist, your claim may be referred to an Informal Fact-Finding (IFF) Conference to gather additional information, with a Board member presiding over the administrative proceeding.
 The purpose and focus of any IFF Conference, scheduled at the Board's discretion, is to determine the actual loss the claimant incurred as a result of the actions of the licensed contractor and/or any eligibility issues involved.
 Only the actual loss, along with attorney fees and court costs, will be considered.
 Special damages, consequential damages, punitive damages, etc. will not be considered.
 The Board member may ask questions about the claim and the information provided.
 Following the presentation of this information, the Board member makes a recommendation as to the amount of monetary relief, if any, to approve.
 The recommendation and claim file is then reviewed by the full Board at a regularly scheduled meeting, where the Board makes the final decision on whether to approve the claim and for what amount.

 It is difficult to state a general time frame because each claim is different.
-Factors affecting the process include whether all required documentation is included with the claim form and if the civil action has been completed.
-The Board meets approximately every six weeks to review Recovery Fund claim recommendations.
-Claimants should be aware that obtaining assistance from the Recovery Fund is not a swift process in most cases, and occurs only after all other civil legal remedies are exhausted.
+Factors affecting the process include whether all required documentation is included with the claim form, whether the civil action has been completed as well as when the claim was submitted.
+The Board meets approximately every other month to review Recovery Fund claim recommendations.
+While some claims may take just a couple of weeks, others may take a few months depending on the time it takes to receive all the requested information and documentation.
+Assistance from the Recovery Fund occurs only after all other civil legal remedies are exhausted.

 When the consumer takes any legal action against a contractor, the Clerk of Court should be notified that the Board for Contractors must also receive a copy of the notice served on the licensee.
 An affidavit stating the acts of improper or dishonest conduct of the licensee should be included with the notice given to the Board.